sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/ide_auth_flow.md

 ### Backward Compatibility

 - The token creation callback page is only supported by instances on version 3.41.0.
-- Users on instances prior to 3.41.0 must create a token manually for the authentication process.
+- Users on instances prior to 3.41.0 must create a token manually using the [default steps](#default-steps) for the authentication process.
   - This does not apply to cloud users as Sourcegraph Cloud will always be on the latest version.

 ### Example: VS Code Extension

-Steps to authenticate an account in VSCE using the callback page:
+Steps to authenticate an account in VSCE using the token callback page:
 1. Redirect users to the auth page in browser from the extension
 1. Complete the authentication process
 1. Redirect authorized user to the token creation callback page automatically
-  1. The page reads the url params and look for `requestFrom`, and checks if it is on the [allow list](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@7533ada4fd47e82d95f7258cbb88ca76f414e53d/-/blob/client/web/src/user/settings/accessTokens/UserSettingsCreateAccessTokenCallbackPage.tsx?L59-69)
+  1. The token callback page reads the url params and look for the `requestFrom` URL param value, and checks if it is on the [allow list](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@7533ada4fd47e82d95f7258cbb88ca76f414e53d/-/blob/client/web/src/user/settings/accessTokens/UserSettingsCreateAccessTokenCallbackPage.tsx?L59-69)
 1. Redirect user to the extension and the extension will import the token using a [custom URL handler](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@7533ada4fd47e82d95f7258cbb88ca76f414e53d/-/blob/client/vscode/src/webview/commands.ts?L40-52&utm_source=chrome-extension&utm_campaign=open-on-sourcegraph)